-A vending machine is located outside the kitchen.
-Both patients and visitors may use it.
+A vending machine is located in the Emergency Department and accessible to both patients and visitors.

 Fire drills and disaster drills

 Fire and disaster drills take place to test plans for the safety of patients and staff.
 During these drills, it's normal for buzzers and alarms to make a lot of noise.
 Don't worry.
 Follow any directions that staff give you.